namshi/namshi.github.com/source/team/index.markdown

     stack.
 After graduation, Vivek aims to travel around South America and Europe for a few months before getting burdened with the pressures of adult life.

+*   ##<div id="Alessandro Cinelli (cirpo)">Alessandro Cinelli (cirpo)</div>
+    {% img left team /images/cirpo.jpg Alessandro Cinelli %}
+    **Alessandro Cinelli** Lead Developer, is a seasoned PHP and Javascript developer with more than 10 years experience and a keen attention for enterprise patterns and methodologies.
+His focus is on web businesses where agile and XP methods could yield the most efficient results in terms of productivity and group interactions.
+    Besides his commitment to his job, he has a track record of setting up and running developer groups to discuss and share the latest advancements in web technologies.
+    He was also an active board member of Italian PHP, Javascript User Group, WEBdeBS and has co-organized several events such as agileday, phpday, jsday, nosqlday and nodejsconf some of which were the first of their kind in Italy.

+*   ##<div id="Haneen Musleh">Haneen Musleh</div>
+    {% img left team /images/haneen.jpg Haneen Musleh %}
+    **Haneen Musleh** is a Product Management Analyst.
+She joined the Tech Team in April 2012 as part of the QA/Dev team and then moved to the PM team in April 2014.
+In the Tech team she used to channel the traffic between IT and other departments and do some PM activities.
+    After moving to the PM team, she focused more on front end Projects and improvements.
+    She is by far one of Namshi's Gold customers and a SHOPAHOLIC by all means (online and offline).
+    In her free time she’s either taking selfies, WhatsApping or at the gym.

+*   ##<div id="Luciano Colosio">Luciano Colosio</div>
+    {% img left team /images/lucio.jpg Luciano Colosio %}
+    **Luciano Colosio**  is a Senior IT professional with a long experience in the field on different topics and a keen attention for software development, web-technologies and ditributed architectures.
+    Starting as system administrator in his career he has been building his expertise in both the development and operational aspects while working for big italian new-media companies as well as new startups where he was able to focus also on Agile and XP methodologies.
+    For what it concerns software development he deeply values best practices, clean code and architectures and new cutting edge technologies.
+    Quite of an *aficionado* in the italian development community he's one of the founding members of the web-centric communtiy "WEBdeBS".
+    He joined Namshi as frontend engineer bringing his deep love for both javascript and node.js

+*   ##<div id="David Funaro">David Funaro</div>
+    {% img left team /images/david.jpg David Funaro %}
+    **David Funaro** is a Software Engineer with more that 10 years of experience and a strong passion in building highly maintainable software.
+He spent the last years coaching teams, providing tools, knowledge and mentorship to improve software design.
+    Over the years he has delivered software for companies like Eni, Ferrari, Nissan, Samsung, spoke at conferences, IT communities meet-ups.
+He also has contributed to OSS projects such as OrientDB Doctrine ODM.

+*   ##<div id="Sarah Mujeeb">Sarah Mujeeb</div>
+    {% img left team /images/sarah.png Sarah Mujeeb %}
+    **Sarah Mujeeb** is a Senior Business Intelligence Analyst at Namshi, having joined the firm in 2012.
+A finance graduate, she is also currently pursuing her Masters in Applied Finances.
+    She thinks working with numbers is fun and enjoys being able to turn sets of data into identifiable patterns and trends.
+    She also believes that one of the most exciting aspects of her line of work is that it is fast paced and always evolving.
+A big foodie, in her free time, you would probably find her discovering new food joints or out exploring the country.